Lincoln-Yuji/Lincoln-Yuji.github.io/README.md

-Blog Posts
+# Blog posts showing my Computer Science journey.

-Blog page generated using Chirpy.
+Blog Site generated using Github Pages and the `Chirpy` theme for `Jekyll`.

 The blog itself can be accessed [here](https://lincoln-yuji.github.io/).